 Applying evidence based practice.
 Psychosocial interventions in mental health, Enhancing Skills in Mental Health Nursing.

 3 Highers at BBC including English plus National 5 Maths.
+A Foundation Apprenticeship is accepted in place of 1 non-essential Higher.
 For widening access entry contact the institution.

 HNC Care and Administrative Practice may give entry to year 2.

 You must pass a health screen and a criminal record check and attend an information session to meet NMC requirements.